Luke Raley Player Props: Rays vs. Dodgers

 Luke Raley At The Plate

-- Raley has six doubles, 10 home runs and nine walks while batting .243.
+- Raley is hitting .243 with six doubles, 10 home runs and nine walks.

-- In 50.0% of his games this season (20 of 40), Raley has picked up at least one hit, and in seven of those games (17.5%) he recorded multiple hits.

-- In 27.5% of his games this season, Raley has notched at least one RBI.
-In five of those games (12.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.
+- In 11 games this year (27.5%), Raley has picked up an RBI, and in five of those games (12.5%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

-- In 35.0% of his games this year, he has scored at least once.
-And he's had six games with multiple runs (15.0%).
+- He has scored a run in 14 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.